Close

 caring

-Today, the Wildflower team continues to care for the gardens year-round, ensuring the space remains healthy, vibrant and welcoming for the millions of international travellers who pass through T1 each year.
+Today, the Wildflower team continues to care for the gardens year-round, ensuring the space remains healthy, vibrant and welcoming for the millions of international travellers who pass through the forecourt each year.

-Beyond its visual impact, the forecourt is also a powerful example of reconciliation in practice.
-First Nations perspectives were embedded from design through to ongoing maintenance, with Dharawal language and cultural interpretation woven throughout the space in collaboration with the Gujaga Foundation.
+First Nations perspectives were embedded into the forecourt from design through to ongoing maintenance, with Dharawal language and cultural interpretation woven throughout the space in collaboration with the Gujaga Foundation.

 caring